supertypeai/sectors-kb/recipe/00_get_access_token_python.md

 1. In your working directory, build and run the sample:

    ```
-   python quickstart.py
+   python get_access_token.py
    ```

+2. You should see the access token that looks like this
+    ```
+    eyJhbGciOiJIUzIxxxx...xxx
+    ```
-2. You will get an access_token which will be used in the future in this cookbook
+    This access token will be used in the future in this cookbook.

 ## Get Started

-On the next chapter we will examine every API that Sectors provide and do some magical :sparkles: visualization using [matplotlib](<(https://pypi.org/project/matplotlib/)>), heads up to the next section.
+On the next chapter we will examine every API that Sectors provide and do some magical :sparkles: visualization using [altair](<(https://pypi.org/project/altair/)>), heads up to the next section.